|

 within each occupied space.

-Other sustainability issues will be
+Other sustainability issues have been

 addressed, such as: significantly lessening